 When healthy, Gregorius has proven he is one of the best defensive shortstops in the game as well as one of the best at hitting for power at his position.
 In the 2019 postseason, Gregorius didn’t exactly fare much better in the 2019 postseason.
 He went 5-for-23 in the ALCS against the Astros but may have provided one of the most memorable moments from the 2019 postseason, a grand slam against the Twins in Game 2 of the ALDS:

 The Phillies came into 2019 with the expectation that they have the shortstop position locked down for years with the acquisition of former All-Star Jean Segura.
 After a disappointing defensive showing from Segura along with the departures of Maikel Franco and César Hernandez, the team had some decisions to make when it came to crafting their 2020 infield.

-It’s important to keep in mind that Gregorius’ 2019 season began in June and for now, the best-case scenario is for MLB to begin the season sometime in June.
-In 2020, Gregorius should be better equipped to be more successful in a shortened season, especially considering the 30-year-old is expected to be fully healthy:
+It’s important to keep in mind that Gregorius’ 2019 season began in June.
+In 2020, Gregorius should be better equipped to be more successful in a shortened season, especially considering the 30-year-old is expected to be fully healthy.